Back to Blog

 Native performance:

 TablePlus is written natively for each platform.
 On Mac, it uses AppKit and feels like a first-class macOS citizen.
-On Windows, it uses native Windows APIs.
+On Windows, it uses native Windows APIs, and there is a Linux build as well.
 This shows in startup time (instant), scrolling (smooth), and general responsiveness.

 Clean interface: